DivyanshuAgarwalNow/ai-research-assistant/README.md

-Research Assistant Backend (Spring Boot + Google Gemini)
+AI Research Assistant (Spring Boot + Google Gemini)

 This project is a backend service built using Spring Boot that integrates with Google Gemini via its HTTP API.